Alyx Vance

 Alyx Vance is a fictional character from Valve's Half-Life video game series.
 She is introduced as a non-playable, supporting character in Half-Life 2 (2004), accompanying the player's character, Gordon Freeman, throughout much of the game.
 She subsequently appears in a similar capacity in Half-Life 2: Episode One (2006) and Episode Two (2007), and as the titular protagonist of the VR game Half-Life: Alyx (2020).

 Alyx is portrayed as a young woman in her mid-twenties of Afro-Asian descent, and is a prominent figure in the human resistance against the rule of the alien empire called the Combine and their human representative, Dr. Wallace Breen.
 She is the daughter of resistance leader Dr. Eli Vance, and becomes a close friend and ally of Gordon.
 She received highly positive reviews from critics.

 Character design

-Alyx's character uses a modified version of real-life actress Jamil Mullen's face, and her voice is performed by Merle Dandridge in Half-Life 2 and its episodes, and Ozioma Akagha in Half-Life: Alyx.
+Alyx Vance was created for the video game Half-Life 2, and her design was created by Dhabih Eng.
+Her motions are performed by actress Jamil Mullen, who also provides the face design.
+She is voiced by Merle Dandridge in Half-Life 2 and its episodes, and Ozioma Akagha in Half-Life: Alyx.

-Alyx is the daughter of Dr. Eli Vance.
-Her mother, Azian Vance, who is of Asian descent, can be seen in a family photograph appearing in the games, but is not part of the story.
-Azian died during the Black Mesa incident (the event depicted in the first Half-Life game).

-Alyx is a skilled hacker, adept at infiltrating Combine computer systems and reprogramming them.
-She also possesses a multi-purpose tool that uses an electric charge in order to bypass security systems, open locked doors, and re-program rollermines and automated turrets to attack enemies.
-Alyx is proficient with firearms, in particular the automatic pistol she commonly carries.
-At certain points in the game, she also wields a shotgun and mans a stationary sniper rifle.
-In addition, she has some skill in unarmed combat and will occasionally wrestle off or kick headcrab zombies.
-Alyx is also very athletic, capable of effortlessly jumping down obstacles and climbing up the side of buildings.
-Alyx is a generally friendly person, usually making optimistic remarks in dire situations.
-Rarely does she become hostile towards others, with the exception of Judith Mossman who betrayed the Resistance.
-She also has a caring side, asking Gordon to be careful when he goes into dangerous areas and feeling sorry for a traincar filled with sleeping Stalkers.

-At times, Alyx shows a very fragile, scared side that she usually bottles up in order to maintain the situation.
-Alyx is also very educated, forming opinions on the Combine and the Resistance independently.
-She has also proven to be very calm yet stern during combat, helping out in any way she can.
-Alyx has proven to be skilled in shooting, climbing, hacking, and repairing machines and vehicles.
-She also has a sense of humor, as evidenced by the jokes she makes about the Combine or Gordon's silence.